tnewman/pat/README.md

 - Linux Installation Instructions (coming soon)

 ## How do I use it?
-PAT is currently under very active development, and the API WILL BREAK on occasion; however, one can currently play audio files.
+PAT is currently under very active development, and the API WILL BREAK on occasion; however, the core functionality to play audio files is there.
 ```python
 >>> import pat